|Works with:||Individuals, Couples, Families|

 |Sessions:||Face-to-Face, Online, Telephone|

-Pegah Houshmand (BACP, BPS) has over 10 years of experience in the field of counselling psychology within the NHS and the private sector as a counsellor and she is currently completing the final stage of her doctorate in counselling psychology.
-As an integrative counsellor, she draws on the approaches that best suit the issues that clients bring into therapy depending on the clients’ needs, working towards goals that are important to the client.
+Pegah Houshmand’s (BACP) training background is a Doctorate in counselling psychology and she has over 10 years of experience within the NHS and the private sector.
+Her approach is integrative, drawing on the approaches that best suit the issues clients bring into therapy depending on the clients’ needs, working towards goals that are important to the client.

-She aims to provide an empathic, supportive space where clients can freely express their thoughts and feelings and feel seen and heard for who they truly are.
-While counselling helps clients to process difficult or painful thoughts and feelings, she believes that therapy can also focus on the potential of her clients.
+She aims to provide an empathic, supportive space where clients can freely express their thoughts and feelings and feel seen and heard.
+While therapy helps clients to process difficult or painful thoughts and feelings, she believes that therapy can also focus on the potential of her clients.
 She works with her clients to identify and draw on their inner resources to live a fuller, more satisfying life.

-Pegah’s experience includes working with low mood, depression and anxiety, stress, self-harm, bereavement and loss, couples counselling, trauma, addiction, PTSD, abuse, agoraphobia, OCD, panic attacks and many other issues.
+Pegah’s experience includes working with depression and anxiety, couples counselling, bereavement, OCD, trauma, addiction, PTSD, abuse, agoraphobia, panic attacks and many other issues.
 She understands the internal and external pressures people can put on themselves, which can lead to unhelpful or damaging coping strategies.
-She works with her clients to identify healthier ways of managing emotions and stress, and also has a special interest in eating disorders.
+She works with her clients to identify healthier ways of managing emotions and stress and has a special interest in eating disorders.